Risk Management

 SMFL has adopted the Risk Appetite Framework as our management structure in order to clarify the types and amounts of risk associated with earnings growth and to disseminate them throughout SMFL.

-The Risk Appetite Framework is broadly divided into two components: Risk Appetite Statement and Risk Appetite Indicators (see figure below).
+The Risk Appetite Framework is broadly divided into two components: Risk Appetite Statement and Risk Appetite Indicators (see the diagram on the right).

 Using these documents and indicators, SMFL conducts Company-wide reviews of the risks and reflects them in our management strategy to promote appropriate risk-taking and to aim for business operations that balance soundness, profitability, and growth potential.